eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Simulation Setup

 \section{Simulation Setup}

-This section describes the simulation environment, sensor and vehicle configurations, and the data collection approach for generating the event-based optical flow prediction dataset, \emph{eStonefish-scenes}, tailored for autonomous underwater vehicles.
-The dataset consists of event streams, grayscale images, and the corresponding ground truth optical flow.
+This section describes the simulation environment, sensor and vehicle configurations, and the data collection approach for generating the \emph{eStonefish-Scenes} dataset.
+The dataset consists of event streams, grayscale images, and the corresponding ground-truth optical flow.
 Additionally, it utilizes an optimized format provided within the \emph{eWiz} framework to facilitate efficient data storage, access, and processing.
 Further details on this optimized format are provided in \secref{sec:data_processing}.

-The dataset was generated using the Stonefish simulator \citep{grimaldiStonefish25} within a custom-designed environment featuring a texture-rich seabed.
-To add visual complexity, the seabed was populated with abundant corals and marine flora with pronounced edges and contrasts.
-The corals were divided into 3 clusters distributed across the seabed, with each cluster containing 20 corals of different sizes, ranging from small antler corals to large dome corals.
-The scene was randomly generated using a scene generator to diversify coral pose and size.
-The dataset features two environments: \begin{itemize} \item \textbf{Rocky:} Datasets with the rocky environment capture a rocky seabed texture.
-It is characterized by a barren rocky seabed with no flora in the scene. \item \textbf{Reef:} Datasets with the reef environment are characterized by the same rocky seabed texture, but populated with flora to simulate the look and feel of a colourful coral reef. \end{itemize} The dataset comprises both, static and dynamic scenes.
-Static scenes are simple, empty environments with no dynamic objects, such as schools of fish.
-Only stationary corals appear in these scenes, ensuring consistency with event-based optical flow loss functions commonly utilized in the literature \citep{mcStoffregen19}.
-Dynamic scenes, on the other hand, incorporate dynamic elements in the form of schools of fish.
-Several fish models were used across the simulation, each exhibiting slightly modified Boid behaviours \citep{boidsReynolds87} to mimic the behaviour of schools of fish in nature.
-This diversity in scene complexity, creating complex visual patterns, provides a comprehensive framework for both training and evaluating optical flow algorithms across various environments. \figref{fig:coral_environment} depicts an example of the generated scene.
+The dataset was generated using the Stonefish simulator \citep{stonefishCielak19, stonefishGrimaldi25} with a custom-designed environment featuring a texture-rich seabed.
+To add visual complexity, the seabed was populated with abundant corals and marine flora featuring pronounced edges and contrasts.
+The corals were divided into 3 clusters distributed across the seabed, with each cluster containing 20 corals of different sizes, ranging from small branching corals to large dome corals.
+The scene was randomly generated using a scene generator to diversify coral poses and sizes.
+The dataset features two environments: \begin{itemize} \item \textbf{Rocky:} Sequences characterized by a barren rocky seabed with no flora in the scene. \item \textbf{Reef:} Sequences characterized by the same rocky seabed texture, but populated with flora to simulate the look and feel of a colourful coral reef. \end{itemize}